-SECTION 2.
-All ordinances or parts of ordinances in conflict with the provisions of this ordinance are hereby repealed.
+SECTION 3.
+All ordinances or parts of ordinances in conflict with this ordinance are hereby repealed.

-WHEREAS, an emergency exists for the immediate taking effect of the Ordinance, the same shall be in full force and effect from and after its passage by the Common Council of Terre Haute, Indiana and its approval by the Mayor and publication as required by law.
+SECTION 4.
+This ordinance shall be in full force and effect from and after the date of its passage by the Common Council of Terre Haute, Indiana and approval of the Mayor and upon publication as required by law.

-Introduced by: Norman Loudermilk, Councilman
+Introduced by: Amy Auler, Councilperson

-Passed in open Council this 10th day of Deptember, 2009
+Passed in open Council this day of , 2019.

-Todd Nation, President
+M artha Crossen, President

-ATTEST: Meules P. Hanley, City Cler.
+ATTEST: Michelle L. Edwards, City Clerk

-Presented by me to the Mayor this, 2009
+Presented by me to the Mayor this da y of , 2019.

-Charles Hanley, City Clerk
+Michelle L. Edwards, City Clerk

-Approved by me, the Mayor, this 12th day of 5676m for , 2009
+Approved by me, the Mayor, this da y of , 2019.

-Duke A. Bennett, Mayor
+uke A. Bennett, Mayor

-ATTEST: Charles P. Hanley, City Clerk
+ATTEST.
+Michelle L. Edwards City Clerk